aneoconsulting/ArmoniK.Admin.GUI/README.md

 - Get a session using `Sessions/GetSession` using `GetSessionRequest` and `GetSessionResponse`.
 - Cancel a session using `Sessions/CancelSession` using `CancelSessionRequest` and `CancelSessionResponse`.

+Pagination start at 0.

+### Tasks

+The route to use is `/armonik.api.grpc.v1.tasks`.

+Used files:
+- `task_status.proto` contains the definition of the task status.
+- `tasks_common.proto` contains the definition of the task, tasks requests and responses used in the tasks service.

+Tasks Service allows you to:
+- List tasks using `Tasks/ListTasks` using `ListTasksRequest` and `ListTasksResponse`.
+- Get a task using `Tasks/GetTask` using `GetTaskRequest` and `GetTaskResponse`.

+Pagination start at 0.